CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/User-Management/SSO-Authentication.md

 {{<figure src="/images/netq/add-sso-openid.png" alt="sso configuration card with open id configuration" width="600">}}

-**SSO Organization** is the name your users will enter to log in with SSO.
-You can configure login from here and specify the access type (either user or admin).
+**SSO Organization** is what your users will enter to log in with SSO.

+**Access Type** is the role (either user or admin) automatically assigned to users when they initalize their account via SSO login.

 **Name** is a unique name for the SSO configuration.